ChicoState/UX-Tee-Together/README.md

 # Tee-Together

-Tee-Together is a golf-scorekeeping app with social functionality
+Tee-Together is a golf-scorekeeping app with full social functionality, which allows users to play golf games asynchronously by sharing their scorecards.
+The app also offers customizable profiles, location-based course listings, and app-wide interactive events.

 ## UX Team Members

 * **[Cooper Howard](https://github.com/UsabilityEngineering/ux-portfolio-copper-glitch)** - Co-creator of personas and scenarios.
 Created the Wireframes and Sketches pages.
-Contributed to this README.md file and the finalized sketch.
+Contributed to the Phase 1 Report and the finalized sketch.
 * **[Larkin Koker](https://github.com/UsabilityEngineering/ux-portfolio-lkoker)** - Co-creator of personas and scenarios.
 Created the Personas and Scenarios page.
 Contributed to wireframe creation.
 * **[Max Stickels](https://github.com/UsabilityEngineering/ux-portfolio-maxwellstickels)** - Creator of the finalized sketch, the Phase 1 Report, and this README.md file.
 Contributed to wireframe creation + personas and scenarios creation.